 Computer Network Access

 All residence hall rooms contain two modes of connectivity for campus computer networking access: wired and wireless.
 Double rooms have two jacks and single rooms have one jack.
-All computer use from the residence halls is governed by the same rules as those governing the computer lab.
+All computer use from the residence halls is governed by the same rules as those governing computer labs.
 Violation of these policies will result in disciplinary action.
-For information on connecting to the College network, please call Data Systems at 865.981.8145.
+For information on connecting to the College network, please call Information Technology.

 Fire Evacuation Plan

-- Check closed doors for heat before you open it.
+- Check closed doors for heat before opening

-- Close the room door behind you as you escape to delay the spread of the fire.
+- Close the room door behind them as they escape to delay the spread of the fire.

 - Exit by the nearest exit.

-Open slowly and ensure fire and/or smoke is not blocking your escape route.
-If your escape route is blocked, shut the door immediately and use an alternate escape route, such as a window.
-If clear, leave immediately through the door and close it behind you.
+If a door is hot, do not open.
+Escape through a window.
+If escape is not possible, students should hang a white or light-colored sheet outside the window, alerting fire fighters to their presence.
+If a door is cool, open slowly and ensure that fire and/or smoke are not blocking the escape route.
+If the escape route is blocked, shut the door immediately and use an alternate escape route, such as a window.
+If clear, leave immediately through the door and then close it.
 Be prepared to crawl.
 Smoke and heat rise.
 The air is clearer and cooler near the floor.

 Tampering with the fire safety equipment is an illegal offense and may subject the individual to prosecution under the law, as well as any repair charges.
 The minimum charge for tampering with any fire safety equipment is $1,000.
 Failure to evacuate a facility during an alarm will subject the student to disciplinary action.
 Smoke detectors in the rooms may not be tampered with in any form.